A Foolproof Solution For A Super Juicy Turkey

 For this recipe, you will need:

-• Meat Injector: A suitable turkey injector is the most critical component of this recipe’s equipment.
-We recommend purchasing a stainless steel syringe with a needle that has one opening at the tip.
-Even though nowadays, most kits come with multiple needle heads, we found that using the one with a single opening gives you better control over the flow of the marinade as you inject it.
-Additionally, using this type of needle will prevent the injection liquid from leaking out.
-If you are in the market for a new one, this Stainless Steel Meat Tenderizer Injection Syringe Kit (affiliate link) is the one we used.
+Meat injector: I recommend purchasing a stainless steel syringe with a needle that has one opening at the tip.
+I’ve found it gives you better control over the flow of the mixture as you inject it, and prevents it from leaking out.
+If you are in the market for one, this Stainless Steel Meat Injector Kit is the one I recommend.

 Ingredients needed to make the recipe from the top view.